code-r28/Dev/README.md

-So this is an sample repo, ive dont to kickstart my git skills again
+So this is an sample repo, ive done to kickstart my git skills again